ghuser-io/ghuser.io/README.md

   contributed to it, how popular it is, etc. For each user we want to see first the latest greatest repos they have most contributed to.
 * For each repo, it is clear how much the user has contributed.
-And if they have contributed 23% of a 145 stars repo, they earn 33 stars and you should see ":star: 33 / :star: 145".
+And if they have contributed 23% of a 145 stars repo, they earn 33 stars and you should see "☆ 33 / 145".
 * Shows the user's total amount of stars.
 * Shows not only programming languages but also technologies/frameworks, e.g. "react", "docker", etc. Can be achieved with a config file on each repo